Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Quantum analogs of the triangular discrimination

-We now present three theorems that examine the relationships between the quantum triangular discrimination (\QTD{}) and other commonly used quantum distances and divergences. \Cref{thm:QTD-vs-td} compares \QTD{} with the trace distance ($\td$) and is established through a combination of \Cref{lemma:QTD-leq-QSD} and \Cref{lemma:QSDsquare-leq-QTD} in \Cref{subsec:QTD-vs-td}.
-The latter relies on the trace distance being also a measured version of the statistical distance. \begin{theorem}[\QTD{} vs.\ trace distance] For any states $\rho_0$ and $\rho_1$,
+We now present three theorems that examine the relationships between the quantum triangular discrimination (\QTD{}) and other commonly used quantum distances and divergences. \Cref{thm:QTD-vs-td} compares \QTD{} with the trace distance ($\td$) and is established through a combination of \Cref{lemma:QTD-leq-QSD,lemma:QSDsquare-leq-QTD} in \Cref{subsec:QTD-vs-td}.
+The latter relies on the trace distance being also a measured version of the statistical distance. \begin{theorem}[\QTD{} vs.\ trace distance] For any quantum states $\rho_0$ and $\rho_1$, it holds that

 \end{theorem}